 - Divide the dough into 8 and shape into round balls with lightly floured hands.
 Leave to one side while you roll the remaining dumplings.

 - After the beef stew has cooked for 2 hours, remove the lid, check the seasoning and add salt or pepper to taste.
 Add the dumplings to the stew laying them on the surface at even distances apart, pop one in the middle as well if you have enough.
 Cover the dish again with the lid and cook for a further 20 minutes.

 - Remove the lid and you will see the dumpligs well risen, if not, cook for a few minutes more.

-In this Beef Stew and Dumplings recipe I am using leeks, carrots, and onion but feel free to add any other winter root vegetables you may have to hand.
+In this Beef Stew and Dumplings recipe we use leeks, carrots and onion, but feel free to add any other winter root vegetables you may have to hand.

 For herb-flavored dumplings add 1 tablespoon chopped fresh herbs (parsley, rosemary, and sage work well) to the flour and suet before mixing the dumplings.
-Or - my favorite - stir a teaspoon of Marmite into the wet dough before rolling the dumplings.
+Or, stir a teaspoon of Marmite into the wet dough before rolling the dumplings.